dyoder/archived.pirate/README.md

 First, let's create our dispatcher:

     Transport = require "pirate/transports/redis"
-    Dispatcher = require "pirate/patterns/worker/dispatcher"
+    Dispatcher = require "pirate/channels/composite/worker/dispatcher"
-    {randomKey} = require "pirate/keys"

-    transport = new Transport host: "localhost", port: 6379 dispatcher = new Dispatcher
+    transport = new Transport host: "localhost", port: 6379 dispatcher = new Dispatcher transport: transport, name: "greetings"
-      transport: transport
-      channel: "greetings"
-      name: randomKey 16

-    dispatcher.request "Dan", (error,response) ->
+    # Define a generic result handler ...
+    dispatcher.on "greetings.*.result", (result) ->
-      console.log response
+      console.log result

+    # Same thing with the error handler ...
+    dispatcher.on "*.error", (error) -> console.log error

+    # Send a request!
+    dispatcher.request "Dan"

+The `greetings.*.result` business uses an event bus that takes wild-cards, so you can zero in on specific messages, or just provide generic result handler, as we've done here.

 Okay, now for our worker:

     Transport = require "pirate/transports/redis"
-    Worker = require "pirate/patterns/worker/worker"
+    Worker = require "pirate/channels/composite/worker/worker"

     # This needs to be the same as in the dispatcher
-    transport = new Transport host: "localhost", port: 6379 worker = new Worker transport: transport, channel: "greetings"
+    transport = new Transport host: "localhost", port: 6379 worker = new Worker transport: transport, name: "greetings"

-    work = ->
-      worker.accept (error,message) ->
+    # Define a generic task handler ... result is a function that we can use
+    # to return a result
+    worker.on "greetings.*.task", (task,result) ->
-        "Hello #{message.content}!"
+      result "Hello #{task.content}!"
-        process.nextTick work

-    # begin
-    work()
+    # Generic error handler, just as above ...
+    worker.on "*.error", (error) -> console.log error

+    worker.accept()

 That's it!
 Notice that the only physical endpoint is specified when creating the Transport.
 The `channel` endpoint is a purely logical one.
 Any worker listening on this channel can get tasks, and no two workers will get the same task.
-Similarly, any number of dispatchers can be sending tasks, provided they all provide unique names (which is why we're using the `randomKey` method provided by Pirate to set the name).
+Similarly, any number of dispatchers can be sending tasks.

-[status]: #Status